Want To Publish Your Own Book?

 I know this goes contrary to what most other writers will tell you.

 They’ll tell you to analyze what’s in demand, and to figure out what people want to buy.

-However, my experience in this world, hasn’t been pretty, to be honest.
+However, my experience in this world, hasn’t been pretty.

 Life can be tough, and life is often hell.
 Especially for writers.

 Let me explain.

 My Horrific Experience In The World Of Entrepreneurship, And Especially Writing.

 So many entrepreneurs that I’ve personally known, have failed.

 I’ve also visited tons of Facebook groups, and online marketing forums and have read the never-ending-array of horror stories from those who have failed with their startups.

 They haven’t just failed, they’ve failed epically and dismally.